ymabrouk/Room-ViewModel-LiveData-RecyclerView-MVVM/README.md

 # Room-ViewModel-LiveData-RecyclerView-MVVM

-This project will be a simple taking Note App by using
+This project is a simple taking Note App by using

 1. Kotlin
 2. Room and Lifecycle dependencie